ballerina-platform/ballerina-distribution/examples/object-closure/object_closure.md

 # Object closure

-The object constructor and function can work as a closure, that can access variables outside of its own scope.
+The object constructor and function can work as a closure, which can access variables outside of its own scope.

 ::: code object_closure.bal :::